Did you buy a nonrefundable ticket and now have to cancel your flight? Not sure if you can or how to get a refund on a nonrefundable ticket?

 You can also get a refund on baggage fees, pet fees, priority access, and preferred seats.

 So did I cancel my Beijing ticket because of the four-hour flight delay?
-No, because I booked my ticket through the Citi Thank You portal (considered a travel agency).
+No, because I booked my ticket through the Citi Thank You portal which is considered a travel agency.

 I wasn’t 100% confident they’d issue me a refund vs a travel credit.
 That’s why you shouldn’t book your ticket using ThankYou points.
 So I stuck it out and flew the flight.

 When was the last time you got a refund on a nonrefundable ticket?

 Pin this to your travel or travel tips board:

 Related Travel Secrets Posts

 - Secret Travel Hack: What to do If Your Flight is Canceled